ente0/hashCrack/README.md

 <div align="center">

 # hashCrack: Hashcat made Easy
+### **A sophisticated Python-based wrapper for Hashcat.
+The tool provides a streamlined approach to various attack modes, making advanced password recovery more accessible.**

 </div>

-## 🔒 Overview

-hashCrack is a sophisticated Python-based wrapper for Hashcat, designed to simplify password cracking through an intuitive, menu-driven interface.
-The tool provides a streamlined approach to various attack modes, making advanced password recovery more accessible.

 > [!CAUTION]
 > This tool is strictly for authorized security testing and educational purposes.
 Always obtain explicit permission before conducting any network assessments.